National Conference of Constitutional Law Scholars 2021

 Professor of Law at University of Illinois College of Law

-Jason Mazzone is a professor at the University of Illinois College of Law, focusing on constitutional law and intellectual property.
+Jason Mazzone is a Professor of Law at the University of Illinois College of Law, focusing on constitutional law and intellectual property.

 Jeremy Telman